bergie/bergie.github.com/_posts/2012-11-21-jolla-sailfish.md

 ---
 *I'm in Helsinki today in order to cover Jolla's Sailfish OS launch event in the [Slush](http://slush.fi/en/) conference.
 This post will be updated as the day progresses, so keep hitting reload or following the [RSS feed](/blog/category/mobility/rss.xml).*

-*I will be interviewing some Jolla team members in the afternoon.
-If you have questions you'd like to get asked, please add them to the comments below.*

 This week has been a busy one for a [hacker-nomad](http://bergie.iki.fi/blog/hacker-nomadism/).
 Weekend in Paris for the JS.Everywhere conference, then on Monday a talk at the Hamburg JavaScript meetup.
 And now I'm in Helsinki.
 Slush, the conference I'm attending, is the biggest start-up event in Nordic countries.
 But even at that, it seems the Jolla announcements of today have been able to hijack most of the buzz around the event.

 Thanks to the kind invitation from the Jolla team, I will spend today in the conference.
 This post will include the things I learn about Sailfish, their new mobile OS.
 I've been equipped with a list of questions from the Maemo community, and will try to pry answers to some of those during the day.
 In the meanwhile, I recommend reading my [Dreams of the MeeGo Diaspora](http://bergie.iki.fi/blog/meego-diaspora/) post before this one to get the background on where Jolla comes from.